+MUSIC THEORY

-MUSIC THEORY FMM1000 Grade 9-12 Year 1 credit No prerequisite.
+No prerequisite.
 A college prep course in which students will study the fundamentals of music, including the identification of intervals, chords, and musical form, as well as develop melodic, rhythmic, and harmonic dictation skills.
 Students will develop sight singing and arranging techniques and will have the opportunity to compose original works of music.
 Prior musical experience is strongly recommended for this course.